hujhax/austin-improv-wiki/Performers/Ryan Austin.md

 ### First Improv Show He Saw
 A post from him about the first improv show he ever saw:<blockquote><p>The first live show I saw was when I was in level one.
-I went to see [[Pgraph]] (I think maybe [[Troupes/Improv For Evil]] opened for them?) because [[Performers/Roy Janik|Roy]] was my teacher and I thought I'd go and support him.
+I went to see [[Troupes/Pgraph]] (I think maybe [[Troupes/Improv For Evil]] opened for them?) because [[Performers/Roy Janik|Roy]] was my teacher and I thought I'd go and support him.
 Until that night I had never seen -nor was I aware- that people improvised long-form narratives.</p>

 <p>It blew me away.</p>